Søren Lerby: International career

 While a youth player with Taastrup IK, Lerby was called up for the Danish under-17 national team in October 1973.
 He debuted for the Danish under-19 national team in April 1974, and represented the team at the 1974 and 1975 European Under-19 Football Championships.
 He also played three games for the Danish under-21 national team.

 While at Ajax, he made his senior Danish national team debut against the Republic of Ireland in May 1978, scoring one goal in the 3–3 draw.
 Lerby was selected for the Danish national team at the 1984 European Championship, where he played in all four of Denmark's matches, and scored a goal in the semi-final against Spain, which saw Denmark eliminated on penalty shoot-out.
 At the 1986 FIFA World Cup he played in Denmark's four games, scoring in Denmark's 6–1 win against Uruguay.
 He was a part of the Danish squad for the 1988 European Championship.

 Non-playing career

 Between 9 October 1991 and 11 March 1992, he spent some time as coach with Bayern Munich, as successor of Jupp Heynckes.
 With a spell of undistinguished results, including a combined 6–3 UEFA Cup elimination by his former club B 1903, Lerby effectively ended his managerial career and became a FIFA-licensed sports agent (Essel Sports Managements).

-Personal life

-Lerby was married to Dutch singer and actress Willeke Alberti from 1981 to 1996.
-He was later married for a second time, with Arlette van der Meulen.
-He now lives in Laren, Netherlands.